18F/performance-gov-research/glossary.md

 ##### performance academy

 This is a proposed solution to the fundamental problem of a lack of data-driven culture, data literacy skills, performance management and evaluation skills, etc. It does not currently exist.

+##### performance goal

+> target level of performance expressed as a tangible, measurable objective, against which actual achievement can be compared, including a goal expressed as a quantitative standard, value, or rate; [31 USC § 1115(h)(9)](https://www.law.cornell.edu/uscode/text/31/1115#h_9)

+A measurable, desired outcome the agency is aiming to achieve in the near-term.
+Performance goals are defined as part of the agency's [annual performance plan](#annual-performance-plan-app) which makes progress to a higher-level strategic goal or objective.

 ##### Performance Improvement Council